Association for Human Rights in Central Asia

-The Association for Human Rights in Central Asia (Eng.), Association Droits de l’Homme en Asie Centrale (Fr.), Ассоциация "Права человека в Центральной Азии" (Rus.), AHRCA is an abbreviation used in official documents of the organization and the media.

-The Association for Human Rights in Central Asia, also known as AHRCA, is a French independent human rights organization that conducts research on the observance of human rights in Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan, and also the situation of refugees from these countries.
+The Association for Human Rights in Central Asia (Association Droits de l'Homme en Asie Centrale, Ассоциация "Права человека в Центральной Азии", AHRCA) is a French independent human rights organization that conducts research on the observance of human rights in Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan, and also the situation of refugees from these countries.
 The slogan of the organization is "The right to be heard".
 Founded on November 8, 2006, in the city of Le Mans, Department of Sarthe, in France.

-General information

 AHRCA protects fundamental human rights and freedoms, based on the principles of the Universal Declaration of Human Rights, using national and international mechanisms for the protection of human rights.

 The Central Asian region, because of its geographical distance from a democratic Europe, the peculiarities of the development in recent years, the authoritarian structure of power and the corruption of the elites, has become a source of violations of fundamental human rights and freedoms.

-Members of the Association and leaders
+Members and leaders

 The founders of the organization were citizens of Central Asian countries, persecuted for political reasons.
 Members of the association live in different countries, only the following persons publicly announced themselves as members of the organization: Alisher Abidov, Daniel Anderson, Igor Belijatskij, who are living in Norway, Natalia Bushueva - in Sweden; Mirrahmat Muminov (USA), Leila Nazgul Seiitbek and Yodgor Obid - in Austria; Alim Ataev, Sergey Ignatyev, Nadejda Atayeva - live in France.
 The rest prefer to participate in the organization on conditions of confidentiality in order to avoid harassment and discrimination of their relatives.

 President of the Association for Human Rights in Central Asia (AHRCA) is a human rights defender Nadejda Atayeva.